develone/catzip/README.md

 # make
 # should have executeables cputest & hello that will run out sdram
 # Since the more bkram was in the icozip design hello.c was running out of bkram.
-# cd ../../../sim/verilated
-# make which creates the program arm-main_tb

 # The program arm-main_tb provides the functions that FPGA using arm-netpport
 #
-# cd ../../sw/host
-# make arm-netpport & arm-wbregs

 # The programs config_cat & reset_cat should be linked in /usr/local/bin
 # /usr/local/bin/reset_cat -> /home/pi/catboard_yosys/reset_cat
 # /usr/local/bin/config_cat -> /home/pi/catboard_yosys/config_cat
 # Load the bin file in the FPGA
 # sudo config_cat rtl/catzip/catzip.bin

-# in sw/host ./arm-netpport which provides the interface between the C programs and the FPGA
 # Displays the date the bin file was created.
 # ./arm-wbregs version
 01000010 ( VERSION) : [....]
 20181120